Statistics

 Men Women

-National authorities did not provide detailed statistics on first instance and second instance decisions at the time of writing of this report.
+National authorities did not provide detailed statistics on first instance and second instance decisions on 2024 at the time of writing of this report.

 Table of contents